-Utility Bills, Extras & Surprises to avoid
+Utility Bills, Extras and Surprises to avoid

 But first….great news!
 Madrid has been named as one of the top 10 European cities with the lowest cost of living!
 Fantastic for anything thinking of a metropolitan lifestyle without a huge budget.

-- Studio or 1 Bedroom Apartment: 100€ on average? (total)
+- Studio or 1 bedroom apartment: 100€ on average

-- 2 Bedroom Apartment: 150€ on average (total)
+- 2 bedroom apartment: 150€ on average

-- 3+ bedroom Apartment or House: 200€ on average, leaning towards 300 € for houses.
+- 3+ bedroom apartment or house: 200€ on average, leaning towards 300 € for houses

 - Water: around 20€ per person per month, or less if you have your own boiler or are grandfathered into paying old hot water prices.
 This happens rather frequently in 30-40 year old buildings in Madrid.
 These bills are directly included in the “community costs” paid by the landlord.
-99% of rentals include it, but some tricky landlords may try to charge it to you.
-Check the typical conditions for renting in Madrid and make sure your contract is fair.
+99% of rentals include it, but some tricky landlords may try to charge you anyway.
+Check the typical conditions for renting an apartment in Madrid and make sure your contract is fair.

-- Electricity and/or Gas: 50€ per month, up to 100€ if you have extensive use of air conditioning, heating and electronic devices.
+- Electricity and/or gas: 50€ per month, up to 100€ if you make extensive use of air conditioning, heating and/or electronic devices.

-- Internet & Landline phone: 40 € per month for the basic, 65€ if you want optical fiber.
-This includes always 13€ + VAT for the maintenance of the line, which includes having a landline.
-Yes, I know, many of us don’t need it.
-It’s mandatory.
-You might as well take advantage of the free landline to landline calls.
+- Internet & landline: 40 € per month for basic service, 65€ if you want optical fiber.
+This includes 13€ + VAT for maintenance of the landline.
+We know that many people don’t use landlines anymore, but they are mandatory.
+You might as well take advantage of free landline to landline calls.
 Read: The best deal on phone, TV and fibre optic in Madrid to find the carrier right for you.

 The extras and surprises to avoid

 - Additional taxes: should be paid by the owner of the property, as for the community costs.
 Again, it’s the case of 99% of rentals, but some forget to specify it in the contract.
-Some may even try to make you pay only the new taxes, like the “Garbage tax” in Madrid, for about 50 to 300€ a year, depending on the size of your rental.
-All this depends on negociation, but my advice is to remind that the normal thing to do now in Madrid is to include it all in the contract.
+Some may even try to make you pay the newer taxes, like the “Garbage Tax” in Madrid.
+These can range from 50 -300€ per year, depending upon the size of your rental.
+All this is subject to negotiation.
+Our advise is to gently remind your landlord that the normal thing to do now in Madrid is to include of these additional taxes in the rental contract.